savsuth/Jobify/README.md

 ---

-An unconstrained LLM pipeline for job search fails in two predictable ways.
-Aggregated postings carry noise the source data never flags on its own: stale listings, duplicates across platforms, and postings whose requirements the candidate does not meet.
-A model asked to tailor a resume for every posting, with no limit on what it can claim, might invent experience the candidate does not have rather than producing a stronger match.
+An unconstrained LLM pipeline for job search encounters two predictable failure modes.
+Aggregated postings introduce noise that the source data itself may fail to identify, including stale listings, duplicates across platforms, and positions requiring qualifications the candidate does not possess.
+Similarly, a model tasked with tailoring a resume for each posting, without explicit constraints on what it can assert, may fabricate experience or introduce unsupported claims, leading to more significant issues during resume generation.

-Jobify addresses both failure modes with a strict separation between deterministic validation and model-driven reasoning.
-Location, employment type, role, and cross-source identity are resolved in code before a posting ever reaches the working stage.
-Only postings that survive that filtering are evaluated against their description and assigned an ATS score.
-The next step will be covered by two purpose-built agents: one evaluates fit against the candidate's master resume, and the other determines whether tailoring would improve the match, generating it only from data in the record.
+Jobify addresses both failure modes by strictly separating deterministic validation from model-driven reasoning.
+Before a posting enters the working pipeline, its location, employment type, role, and cross-source identity are resolved through code.
+Only postings that pass this initial validation are evaluated against their job descriptions and assigned an ATS score.
+Two purpose-built agents then take over.
+The first assesses the alignment between the posting and the candidate's master resume.
+The second determines whether tailoring the resume would improve the match and, when appropriate, generates the tailored resume according to the requirements.

-For every qualifying job, the system assembles one complete application record: a resume, master or tailored, and a row in the Excel tracker.
+For every qualifying job, the system generates the corresponding resume in PDF and LaTeX formats and records the application details in an Excel tracker.

 > **Scope:** Jobify discovers, filters, scores, and prepares resumes.
 It does not submit applications, provide a review UI, or provide a dashboard: a human reviews and submits every application by hand.
 Company preferences and the ATS threshold are configured through `config/preferences.yaml` today rather than through a UI.